cea-hpc/pcocc/docs/source/manpages/man7/newvm-tutorial.rst

     centos7-cloud:
         image: "$VMDIR/centos7-cloud"
-        resource-set: "cluster"
+        resource-set: "default"
         description: "Cloud enabled CentOS 7"

     ubuntu-artful-cloud:
         image: "$VMDIR/ubuntu-artful-cloud"
-        resource-set: "cluster"
+        resource-set: "default"
         description: "Cloud enabled Ubuntu 17.10"

-We selected the *cluster* configuration as a **resource-set** for these VMs.
+We selected the *default* configuration as a **resource-set** for these VMs.
 It should reference one of the resource sets defined in the :file:`/etc/resources.yaml` file.
 Please refer to the :ref:`resources.yaml <resources.yaml>` and :ref:`networks.yaml <networks.yaml>` configuration files for more informations on this option.

 Following this step, you should be able to list your new virtual machines::

     $ pcocc template list
     NAME                 DESCRIPTION                 RESOURCES    IMAGE
     ----                 -----------                 ---------    -----
-    ubuntu-artful-cloud  Cloud enabled Ubuntu 17.10  cluster      /shared/vms/ubuntu-artful-cloud centos7-cloud        Cloud enabled CentOS 7      cluster      /shared/vms/centos7-cloud
+    ubuntu-artful-cloud  Cloud enabled Ubuntu 17.10  default      /shared/vms/ubuntu-artful-cloud centos7-cloud        Cloud enabled CentOS 7      default      /shared/vms/centos7-cloud

 Basic VM configuration
 **********************